Key Takeaways

 For saving big on energy costs and maximizing your comfort, the ductless heat pump should be your go-to heating system in the basement.

-Ductless heat pump is an energy-efficient unit.
-It delivers conditioned air straight to the focused area, eliminating heat loss.
+A ductless heat pump is an energy-efficient unit that delivers conditioned air straight to the focused area, eliminating heat loss.
 It has an indoor air handler that is connected through a pipe to an outdoor unit.

-In the colder months, the outdoor unit extracts heat from the air outside and releases it indoors via the air handler.
+In the colder months, the outdoor unit extracts heat from the outdoor air and delivers it indoors via the air handler.
 It does not require ductwork; thus, the installation process is quite easy, and you can even DIY mini-split installation!

-If you are looking for unfinished basement heating options, then ductless heat pumps are ideal.
+If you are looking for heating options for an unfinished basement, ductless heat pumps are ideal.
 They can prevent your pipes from freezing and bursting in extremely cold weather.
-Most heat pumps have a freeze protection mode in which the unit blows out hot air while consuming minimum power to prevent freezing.
+Most heat pumps have a freeze protection mode that blows hot air while consuming minimal power to prevent freezing.

-You can also make your heat pump smart by connecting it with a smart AC controller such as Cielo Breez Plus.
+You can also make your heat pump smart by connecting it to a smart thermostat for a mini-split.
 With features such as global control, scheduling, and geofencing, you can fully automate your basement climate.
-Moreover, you can enable the freeze protection mode through the Cielo Home app even if you’re on vacation.
+Moreover, with Cielo mini-split thermostats, you can enable the freeze protection mode through the Cielo Home app even if you’re on vacation.

 Your best choice to make any mini-split, window,